Alevr98/Progetto-JavaScript-Advanced-di-Alessandro-Saletti/README.md

 ### DESCRIPTION
-In this project I realised a WebSite that fetch an external API and show the data required about main cities in the world.
-I believe that this can help you to figure out which is the best city for your habits, allowing also to compare the towns each other.
+In this project I created a WebSite that catches data from an external API and shows the data required about main cities in the world.
+I believe that this can help you figure out which is the best city for your habits, allowing also to compare the towns one another.

 ---

 ### WEBSITE FEATURES

-The Charts explains you better the strengths of each town and the connection with the API allowed to stay up on date.
+The Charts explain you better the strengths of each town and data are always updated.

 ---
 ### HOW DOES IT WORKS ?